cube-alchemy/cube-alchemy/docs/api/plotting_system.md

 ## Persisting Plot Configurations

 Plot configurations can be saved/loaded with the Model Catalog (YAML-backed by default).
-See API: Model Catalog for how plots are serialized alongside metrics, queries, and computed metrics.
+See API: Model Catalog for how plots are serialized alongside metrics, queries, and derived metrics.